ur4me/Titanic/README.md

 ```

 ## Conclusion
-I got 79% accuracy for this one which seems to be not that bad for the first outcome.
-From next project I will use better ML model, exploratory data analysis, better ways to treat outliers & missing values and so on.
+I got 79% accuracy which seems to be not that bad for the first outcome.
+Accuracy should be increased by using better ML model, parameter tuning, cross validation, exploratory data analysis and so on.